-White House officials weigh replacement of HHS Secretary Alex Azar
+Trump calls reports he may fire Alex Azar ‘fake news’

 The Wall Street Journal and Politico first reported discussions about Azar’s possible removal on Saturday.

 Azar has long had a tenuous relationship with many White House officials, including battles over the administration’s efforts to curb drug prices and his aggressive proposals to address the vaping crisis, which spurred backlash from the president’s base.
 Azar’s conflict with his Medicare chief, Seema Verma, grew so acrimonious late last year that Trump and Pence had to intervene.
-But the president and the White House’s frustration with Azar has been exacerbated by the coronavirus pandemic and ongoing turmoil at the health agency.
+But presidential and White House frustrations with Azar has been exacerbated by the pandemic and turmoil at the health agency.

 Trump and White House aides were frustrated at recent reports that Azar’s efforts to warn the president about the coronavirus in January went unheeded.
 On April 12, Trump tweeted, “I was criticized for moving too fast when I issued the China ban, long before most others wanted to do so. @SecAzar told me nothing until later.”